kazet/wpgarlic/README.md

 `crash_detector.py` contans regular expressions that find interesting crashes or interesting information (e.g. e-mails) being exposed.

-Fuzzing files (i.e. executing each PHP file with injected payloads) has been disabled because it didn't lead to many findings.
-Uncomment `files` in  `config.DEFAULT_ENABLED_FEATURES` to change that.

 Fuzzing REST routes as logged-in admin has been disabled as it led to false positives.
 Uncomment `rest_routes_admin` in  `config.DEFAULT_ENABLED_FEATURES` to change that.